geraldstanje/rust-arm-cortex-a9/README.md

 1. Implement a blinking LED app on ARM Cortex A9 using C ... completed
 2. Implement a blinking LED app on ARM Cortex A9 using Rust ... in progress
 3. Create a template project for using the Rust language on bare metal ARM Cortex A9 ... not started
-4. Integrate with the bare metal stack for rust http://zinc.rs ... not started
+4. Integrate with the bare metal stack for rust - zinc [3] ... not started

 # Compiling:
 make all